SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-sql-elastic-pool.md

 For Azure SQL Elastic pools, you can collect the following metrics:

 * **Basic Metrics**.
 These metrics are available in [Microsoft.Sql/servers/elasticpools](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-sql-servers-elasticpools-metrics) namespace.
-For more information on supported metrics and dimesnsions, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-sql/database/metrics-diagnostic-telemetry-logging-streaming-export-configure?tabs=azure-portal&view=azuresql#elastic-pools-in-azure-sql-database).
+For more information on supported metrics and dimensions, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-sql/database/metrics-diagnostic-telemetry-logging-streaming-export-configure?tabs=azure-portal&view=azuresql#elastic-pools-in-azure-sql-database).

 ## Setup